The contraceptive implant: common side effects and reviews

 Changes in your periods are common.
 These can include spotting or irregular bleeding, prolonged bleeding or your periods may stop altogether.
 Around 20% of women can expect to have no periods and 30% of women less than 1 period a month.

-Because of how it works the implant may actually help to reduce period pain, pain related to ovulation and heavy periods.
+Because of how it works the implant could help to reduce period pain, pain related to ovulation and heavy periods.
+However, 9% of our users report experiencing heavy periods (data taken September 2024), which just shows how individual side effects are.

 Women have also reported other possible side effects but the lack of research into this area means we don’t have scientific evidence that links these to the implant.
 For example there is no scientific evidence that the implant causes weight gain.
-Research does admit that women can put on weight while using the implant but this is thought to be due to natural weight gain as part of ageing that would happen normally without contraception.
+As of September 2024, 41% of Lowdown users reported putting on weight while using the implant, but this is thought to be due to natural weight gain as part of ageing that would happen normally without contraception.
+A similar number of users (38%) had no change to their weight.

 Check out some of our user’s contraceptive implant reviews: